 A) When rubber tires are used for a barrier system, these tires shall be free of the rims and/or wheels.
 They shall be fastened together to form a continuous train.
 Tires shall never be stacked over two high.

-B) If a metal or fiberglass rail is used as the barrier, the rail surface shall be kept free of sharp or protruding edges or seams and shall be maintained so that there is no loose or unsecured areas.
+B) If a metal or fiberglass rail is used as the barrier, the rail surface shall be kept free of sharp or protruding edges or seams and shall be maintained so that there are no loose or unsecured areas.

 C) A barrier system shall be installed to designate and protect the pit area or passenger loading area.